Evexomostat Plus PI3K or AKT Inhibitor and Fulvestrant in Women With a PI3K Alteration and HR+/Her2- Breast Cancer (Amelia-1)

 2. Patient with histologically and/or cytologically confirmed diagnosis of HR+, HER2- breast cancer, as determined by the local laboratory.

-3. Patient has identified PIK3CA mutation status using a FDA-approved test, as determined either during Screening or was previously determined to have the mutation as evidenced by written documentation.
+3. Patient has identified PI3K pathway alteration, defined as a PIK3CA mutation or PTEN loss or an AKT1 mutation using a Food and Drug Administration (FDA)-approved test, as determined either during Screening or was previously determined to have the alteration as evidenced by written documentation.

-4. Patient has advanced (local regionally recurrent not amenable to curative therapy or metastatic) breast cancer meeting any of the following categories:
+4. Patient has locally advanced (not amenable to curative therapy or metastatic) breast cancer meeting any of the following categories:

-Newly diagnosed advanced breast cancer, with relapsed disease (i.e., documented evidence of PD) while receiving or after only one line of endocrine therapy plus a CDK 4/6 inhibitor therapy.
+• Newly diagnosed advanced breast cancer, with relapsed disease (i.e., documented evidence of PD) while receiving or after endocrine therapy plus a CDK 4/6 inhibitor.

-5. Patient has either measurable disease per the Response Evaluation Criteria in Solid Tumors (RECIST) v1.1, or at least one evaluable predominantly lytic bone lesion
+5. Patient has measurable disease per the Response Evaluation Criteria in Solid Tumors (RECIST) v1.1.

 8. Patient has a body mass index (BMI) ≥ 20 kg/m2.